fylobc/fylobc.github.io/_parts/Part_0.md

 ---
 layout: collection
-title: "Part 0: The Minimum You Need to Know"
+title: "The Minimum You Need to Know"
 ---

 <h2>How Bitcoin works</h2>